-Masks on Leatherneck Square: Virus changes Marine training
+Masks on Leatherneck Square: Coronavirus changes Marine training

 Maj.
 Gen. James Glynn, commander of Parris Island, said requiring recruits to spend two weeks in quarantine before their training has had unexpected benefits.

-“They are singularly focused on two weeks of mental and emotional prep for what you guys are seeing today,” he said during a visit Wednesday by Defense Secretary Mark Esper.
+“They are singularly focused on two weeks of mental and emotional prep for what you guys are seeing today,” he said during a visit Wednesday by Defense Secretary Mark T. Esper.
 “I think it’s pretty evident it’s making a difference.
 They’re mentally focused and have reconciled why they’re here.”

 Until this week, recruits spent the two-week quarantine in a complex of large white tents and bathroom and shower trailers that was quickly built on the base to allow health monitoring and keep them isolated.
 But now recruits are spending the two weeks in dorms at the Citadel, the Marine college in Charleston, about a two-hour drive north.